starjuice/fabrique/README.md

 StoreApiPluginRegistry.register_plugin(:s3, S3StorePluginFactory)

 # Consumer does this (decoupling from the plugin strategy, but forever making it StoreFactory's problem).
-# The downside of this approach is that it doesn't easily support initializing the API with its own properties.
 Bundler.require(:default) # To pull in whichever provider is in the Gemfile api = StoreFactory.create(:s3, region: "eu-west-1", bucket: "fabrique") # Returns a Store initialized with an S3StorePlugin

 # or this (but now you're coupled to the plugin strategy, *and* so is StoreApiFactory!)
-# But the upside is that StoreApiFactory could easily be extended to support intializing the API with its own properties.
 Bundler.require(:default)
 plugin_factory = StoreApiPluginRegistry.find(:s3)
 plugin = plugin_factory.create(region: "eu-west-1", bucket: "fabrique")